cbabu85/ansible-playbooks-1/roles/aptrust.member/README.md

 It provides the following tasks:

-# 1.

- 1. ListCreate S3 buckets
+ 1. Create S3 buckets
-# 2. Create IAM Group
+ 2. Create IAM Group
-# 3. Create IAM Users
+ 3. Create IAM Users
-# 4. Setup an IAM policy to manage access to S3 buckets
+ 4. Setup an IAM policy to manage access to S3 buckets
-# 5. Apply the IAM inline policy to the groups (test/prod)
+ 5. Apply the IAM inline policy to the groups (test/prod)
-# 6. Setup logging of S3 buckets to aptrust.s3.logs bucket
+ 6. Setup logging of S3 buckets to aptrust.s3.logs bucket
-# 7. Setup lifecycle rules of S3 buckets
+ 7. Setup lifecycle rules of S3 buckets

-# This playbook utilizes encrypted data structures in the group_vars/members/[inst_id].yml
+This playbook utilizes encrypted data structures in the

+> group_vars/members/[inst_id].yml

-# inst_id: The ID the institution goes by.
-Usually organized by domain names,
-#          e.g. UVa -> virginia
+inst_id: The ID the institution goes by.
+Usually organized by domain names, e.g. UVa -> virginia
-# inst_id_suffix: edu|org|etc
+inst_id_suffix: edu|org|etc
-# inst_type: member, sub, subs
+inst_type: member, sub, subs
-# // Member: Sustaining member account.
+// Member: Sustaining member account.
-# // Sub accounts: Sub accounts can be schools/departments within institutions,
+// Sub accounts: Sub accounts can be schools/departments within institutions,
-# //              at UVa the Law Library would be a sub-account and hence go by
+//              at UVa the Law Library would be a sub-account and hence go by
-# //              viul.virginia.edu and have their own IAM groups, users and buckets.
+//              viul.virginia.edu and have their own IAM groups, users and buckets.
-# // Subscriber accounts: Are managed the same way as sub accounts.
+// Subscriber accounts: Are managed the same way as sub accounts.
-# inst_name: "Full name of entity"
+inst_name: "Full name of entity"
 # inst_member: virginia # Self referencing if memberfile is sust.
 APT member
 # inst_users: #List of user names, format: firstname.lastname
 # inst_admin: #List of user names, repeats one or more user names from inst_users.